How Long Does It Take to Build an ADU?

 1. Assessment and design (1 month)

-You’ll start with a free instant quote to see if we can build one of our 10 ADU models on your property and get a ballpark estimate for budget.
-The form takes only a few minutes to fill out, and there’s no commitment.
-You’ll get a feasibility overview and a basic cost estimate.
-If you’d like to proceed from there, we’ll create a project proposal for a $1,000 fee.
+You'll start with a free instant quote to see if we can build one of our many ADU models on your property and get a ballpark estimate for budget.
+If you'd like to proceed from there, we'll create a custom proposal.
 This proposal includes a timeline, budget, and site plan.
-And the fee is fully refundable for any reason at any time until escrow if you choose not to proceed with the project.

 2. Permitting (2 to 4 months)